dpodium/yii2-filemanager/README.md

             ],
             'filemanager' => [ // do not change module to other name 'class' => 'dpodium\filemanager\Module',
+                // This configuration will be used in 'filemanager/files/upload'
+                // To support dynamic multiple upload
+                // Default multiple upload is true, max file to upload is 10
+                // If multiple set to true and maxFileCount is not set, unlimited multiple upload 'filesUpload' => [
+                    'multiple' => true,
+                    'maxFileCount' => 30
+                ],
                 'storage' => [
                     's3' => [
                         'key' => 'your aws s3 key',